MobilityData/gbfs/gbfs.md

 \- station_id           | Yes       | Unique identifier of a station.
 See [Field Definitions](#field-definitions) above for ID field requirements
 \- name                 | Yes       | Public name of the station
 \- short_name           | No        | Short name or other type of identifier, as used by the data publisher
-\- lat                  | Yes       | The latitude of station.
+\- lat                  | Conditionally required       | The latitude of station.
 The field value must be a valid WGS 84 latitude in decimal degrees format.
-See: http://en.wikipedia.org/wiki/World_Geodetic_System, https://en.wikipedia.org/wiki/Decimal_degrees
+See: http://en.wikipedia.org/wiki/World_Geodetic_System, https://en.wikipedia.org/wiki/Decimal_degrees.
+Required if `station_area` is not defined.
-\- lon                  | Yes       | The longitude of station.
+\- lon                  | Conditionally required       | The longitude of station.
 The field value must be a valid WGS 84 longitude in decimal degrees format.
-See: http://en.wikipedia.org/wiki/World_Geodetic_System, https://en.wikipedia.org/wiki/Decimal_degrees
+See: http://en.wikipedia.org/wiki/World_Geodetic_System, https://en.wikipedia.org/wiki/Decimal_degrees.
+Required if `station_area` is not defined.
 \- address              | Optional  | Valid street number and name where station is located.
 This field is intended to be an actual address, not a free form text description (see "cross_street" below)
 \- cross_street         | Optional  | Cross street of where the station is located.
 This field is intended to be a descriptive field for human consumption.
 In cities, this would be a cross street, but could also be a description of a location in a park, etc.
 \- region_id            | Optional  | ID of the region where station is located (see [system_regions.json](#system_regionsjson))